 As always, the best way to determine your profit margins after taking your financing choices and carrying costs into account is to consult with a real estate professional.
 Trying to estimate on your own risks losing money or, if you've used home equity to finance your flip, endangering your primary residence.

 With the presence of the University of Texas, as well as a robust tech sector, there's perpetual housing demand here.
-The median home value in Austin is $368,800, and it's gone up just over 7% in the last year, proving there's still plenty of potential here for savvy investors.
+The median home value in Austin is $537,243 and has gone up 0.37% in the last year.

 The downside is that real estate taxes in Houston are some of the highest in Texas, so the longer your house sits on the market, the more those taxes will eat into your profits.

 Long known as one of the best markets in the nation for house flipping, San Antonio offers great value and a robust market.
-The median home value there is $176,800, increasing 7% over the past year.
+The median home value there is $339,009 and is increasing 11.50% over the past year.
 The combination of healthy appreciation and lower-than-average home value is a recipe for profit; some zip codes saw a ROI in the low forties.

-One of the hottest markets in Texas and in the entire country, median home values in Dallas are at $217,000 and have risen a staggering 16.7% over the past year.
+One of the hottest markets in Texas and in the entire country, median home values in Dallas are at $386,853and have risen a staggering 13.75% over the past year.
 In some zip codes, house flippers saw an incredible ROI approaching 50%.

 The best way to secure a profitable house flip is to work with an affordable and experienced agent.
 A great agent can help you focus on the right properties, evaluate potential ROIs, choose between financing options, and much more.